The Drawings of Paul Klee

 from the album "Klee"

 The featured print belongs to the second edition of lithographs from the portfolio The Drawings of Paul Klee, which were printed based on the Artist’s drawings.
-Each of the works on the back is labeled with a number, title, year of the drawing, technique and dimensions.
+Each of the works on the back is labeled with a number, title, year the drawing was created, technique and dimensions.
 This edition was published in the summer of 1945 in an edition of 650 copies. by the Meriden Gravure Company publishing house in Meriden, Connecticut, U.S.A.
 The featured print is from a portfolio numbered 191.

-on the reverse: number 15, title “Stylized”, technique pen drawing, year 1923, dimensions 9 3/4 x 12 3/4 inches,on the reverse of the binding a copy of the text from the portfolio describing the origin of the work and the portfolio number 191, condition of the work: good, due to age the paper is naturally flammable,binding: cream passe-partout cut to fit a standard 24x30cm frame size.
+on the back of the print copy number 43, title Quadrapula Gracilis, technique pen drawing, year 1927, dimensions 11 1/4 x 18 1/4 inches,on the back of the binding copy of the text from the portfolio describing the origin of the work and portfolio number 191, condition of the work: good, due to the age of the print paper naturally yellowed,binding: the work prepared for the standard size frame 24x30cm.